The ultimate moving home checklist

 It’s a great idea to create a moving day survival kit the week before your move.
 You can put everything you might need for the first day at your new home in it; if you’re moving with children you can even have bit of fun with packing the kit!
 Here are few suggestions you might find useful for your moving day:

 - Bottled water

 - A towel

 - Pen and paper

 Alongside your moving day survival kit, you should pack an overnight bag containing clothes you need for the following day, including basic toiletries to get you through the first night so you don’t have to rush into unpacking.

-The week you move home will go by quicker than you expect, making it important to pack as much as you can beforehand.
+The days before you move home will go by quicker than you expect, making it important to pack as much as you can beforehand.
 Not only will this help ensure that you have everything ready to go, but you can separate your belongings according to room.
 By doing so, when you arrive at your new home, you can place each box inside the correct room without having to double check what’s inside.
 No one wants to spend hours sifting through countless boxes; packing in advance helps you save valuable time and arm ache as well!